Faurby/as03-g20-lakl-nako-tkje/README.md

 2. Select numbers in `ys` which are divisible by `7` and greater than `42`.
 3. Select numbers in `ys` which are *leap years*.

-Write the answers in the ANSWERS.md file.
+Write the answers in the .pdf file with all non-code solutions.

 Implement and test the following extension methods: